ehub-96/my_metal_bands/README.md

 # my_metal_bands
-Dataset of metal bands I follow in spotify Small/Medium sized dataset for practice, feel free to use
+Dataset of metal bands I follow in spotify Small/Medium sized RAW dataset for practice, feel free to use

 ---------------------------